TotallyGatsby/GamePlanHTN/README.md

 * Early rejection of replanning that cannot be completed.
 * Extensible
 * Decomposition logging, for debugging.
-* 81 of 135 FluidHTN unit tests implemented and passing
+* 100 unit tests implemented and passing (and growing!)

 # Library